-All students in Honours Chemistry Co-op program and the Honours Biochemistry Co-op program are required to provide a bound hard copy of their work-term report to Julie Shikaze (C2 280) and submit an electronic version of their work report to the Turnitin Work Report Dropbox on LEARN on the 10th day of lectures in the study term that follows their co-op term.
+All students in the Honours Chemistry Co-op program and the Honours Biochemistry Co-op program are required to provide a bound hard copy of their work-term report to Julie Shikaze (C2 280) and submit an electronic version of their work report to the Turnitin Work Report Dropbox on LEARN on the 10th day of lectures in the study term that follows their co-op term.
 Instructions on how to use the Dropbox are posted under the “Content” section of LEARN.

 All Chemistry work-term reports must be addressed to the chair of the Chemistry Department.
 If students have questions about topic selection for their work-term report, please contact Dr. Graham Murphy.

 If students are doing a double co-op term, the work-term report(s) are due on the 10th day of lectures in their first study term following the second work term.

 Extensions for late submission, with reasons, must be approved by Dr. Stefan Idziak, Professor and Associate Dean for Co-operative Education.